Algorithms for weighted independent transversals and strong colouring: Introduction

 In the third phase, carried out in Section~\ref{sec:LP}, we overcome this limitation by ``oversampling'' the high-weight vertices, giving the final result of Theorem~\ref{main}.
 For maximum generality, we analyse this in terms of a linear programming (LP) formulation related to a construction of \cite{Aharoni2007}.

-In Section~\ref{sec:restrict}, we demonstrate the use of Theorem~\ref{main} by providing algorithms for finding ITs which avoid a given set of vertices $L$ as long as $|L| < b^{\text{min}}(\mathcal V)$.
+In Section~\ref{sec:restrict}, we demonstrate the use of Theorem~\ref{main} by providing algorithms for finding ITs which avoid a given set of vertices $L$ as long as $|L| < b^{\text{min}}$.
 Such ITs are used in a number of constructions \cite{Rabern2013, Lo2019}, many of which do not themselves overtly involve the use of weighted ITs.

-In Section~\ref{SC}, we provide algorithms for strong colourings of graphs.
-For a positive integer $k$, we say that a graph $G$ is {\it strongly $k$-colourable with respect to a vertex partition $\mathcal V$} if there is a proper vertex colouring of $G$ with $k$ colours so that no two vertices in the same block receive the same colour.
+In Section~\ref{SC}, we consider strong colouring of graphs.
+For a positive integer $k$, we say that a graph $G$ is {\it strongly $k$-colourable with respect to vertex partition $\mathcal V$} if there is a proper vertex colouring of $G$ with $k$ colours so that no two vertices in the same block receive the same colour.
 The {\it strong chromatic number} of $G$, denoted $s\chi(G)$, is the minimum $k$ such that $G$ is strongly $k$-colourable with respect to every vertex partition of $V(G)$ into blocks of size $k$.

 This notion was introduced independently by Alon~\cite{Alon1988, Alon1992} and Fellows~\cite{Fellows1990} and has been widely studied~\cite{Fleischner1992, Molloy2002, Haxell2004, Axenovich2006, Aharoni2007, Loh2007, Haxell2008, Lo2019}.
 The best currently-known explicit bound for strong chromatic number in terms of maximum degree is $s\chi(G)\leq3\Delta(G)-1$, proved in~\cite{Haxell2004}.
 (See also~\cite{Haxell2008} for an asymptotically better bound.)
-In \cite{Aharoni2007}, Aharoni, Berger, and Ziv give a simpler proof showing the bound $s\chi(G)\leq3\Delta(G)$.
-However, none of these results give an efficient algorithm.
 It is conjectured (see e.g.~\cite{Aharoni2007,Szabo2006}) that the correct general bound is $s\chi(G)\leq2\Delta(G)$.
 There is a natural notion of {\it fractional} strong chromatic number (see Section~\ref{SC}), for which the corresponding fractional version of this conjecture was shown in~\cite{Aharoni2007}.

-Graf \& Haxell \cite{Graf2018} used $\FITBD$ to develop an algorithm for strong colouring with $3\Delta(G)+1$ colours, but, as before, this algorithm is efficient only when $\Delta(G)$ is constant.
-In Section~\ref{SC} we use Theorem~\ref{main} to give an efficient algorithm for strong colouring with $(3+\epsilon)\Delta(G)$ colours for any fixed $\epsilon$, with no restrictions on $\Delta$.
+Graf \& Haxell \cite{Graf2018} used $\FITBD$ to develop an algorithm for strong colouring with $3\Delta+1$ colours, but, as before, the algorithm is efficient only when $\Delta$ is constant.
+In Section~\ref{SC} we use Theorem~\ref{main} for an efficient algorithm for strong colouring with $(3+\epsilon)\Delta$ colours for any fixed $\epsilon$, with no restrictions on $\Delta$.
 We also give an algorithmic version of the fractional strong colouring result.

 We remark that if our goal was solely to show Corollary~\ref{maxdegalg2}, then the first and third phase of the proof of Theorem~\ref{main} could be completely omitted, and the second phase could use a simpler version of the LLL.
 However, Corollary~\ref{maxdegalg2} is not enough for our applications such as strong colouring.